NoahBres/LearnRoadRunner/docs/markers.md

 # Marker Guide

 Alright so you got trajectories down.
 But you're in a robot competition and you're here to win!
 Your bot has to do more than simply drive around.
-You gotta turn on motors and lift servos and shoot blocks.
+You gotta turn on motors,use lifts and pick up cones.
 How do we accomplish that?

 Road Runner as a handy little feature called markers.
 These allow you to run actions along your path.